deutschebank/fluxnova-docs-manual/content/introduction/architecture.md

 # Multi-Tenancy Models

-To serve multiple, independent parties with one Flowave installation, the process engine supports multi-tenancy.
+To serve multiple, independent parties with one Fluxnova installation, the process engine supports multi-tenancy.
 The following multi tenancy models are supported:

 * Table-level data separation by using different database schemas or databases
 * Row-level data separation by using a tenant marker

 Users should choose the model which fits their data separation needs.
-Flowave's APIs provide access to processes and related data specific to each tenant.
+Fluxnova's APIs provide access to processes and related data specific to each tenant.
 More details can be found in the [multi-tenancy section]({{< ref "/user-guide/process-engine/multi-tenancy.md" >}}).

 # Web Application Architecture

-The Flowave web applications are based on a RESTful architecture.
+The Fluxnova web applications are based on a RESTful architecture.

 Frameworks used: